 The guidance stipulates that clinical academic staff should only be deployed within the guidelines recently issued by a working group convened by the UK Clinical Academic Training Forum and the Conference of Postgraduate Medical Deans of the UK.
-These relate to people in both medical and non-medical roles.
+These relate to people in both medical (medical guidance) and non-medical (non-medical guidance) roles.

 The latest CRN data